Fast Facts for Parents

 How large is the campus?

-SJC Long Island covers 32 acres near the Great Patchogue Lake.
+Our Long Island campus covers 32 acres near the Great Patchogue Lake.

-During Fall 2019 SJC Long Island had 3,467 students in both divisions.
+During Fall 2021 the Long Island campus had 3,570 students in both divisions including our online programs.

 What internships and student jobs are available?